NtskwK/CMDtools/readme.md

 # CMDtools

-Some script tools for my own use
+Some script tools for my own use.

 ## License